+But this article is about Amazon Monopoly Power as e-commerce giant.
 The report says Amazon controls about 50% of the U.S. e-commerce market share, instead of the officially stated 40%.
 That means Amazon has monopoly power over the most of its third-party sellers, suppliers, and others.

 Amazon's market power is at its height related to third-party sellers.
 If you sell on Amazon, and you agree with Amazon rules.

 The authors of the report report that Amazon is actively working on anti-competitive activities of third-party sellers.

 "Publicly, Amazon describes third-party sellers as 'partners.'
 But internal documents show that behind closed doors the company refers to them as 'internal competitors.'"

 Definitely, you remember the last scandal about sales of Amazon brand products.
 So, it looks like Amazon plays a friendly role to you but always thinks about getting benefits.

 Amazon statements and testimony claim that third-party sellers are important partners and Amazon has no interest in working against them.

 But at the same time, the staff claims that Amazon has a dual role: first, as an owner of a marketplace that hosts third-party sellers, and second, the main seller of its marketplace.
 So, it is a fundamental conflict of interest, and this conflict pushes Amazon to exploit its access to competing sellers' data and information.